toolinbox/en.toolinbox.net/Klib/index.md

 # 5. Klib: Keep on Moving

-Any suggestion from you, I will seriously consider.
+Please send any suggestions you may have, I will give them seriously consideration.

-Klib will keep on improving, e.g.,
+Klib will keep on improving, e.g. some planned improvements are:

-- Organize books using tags.
+- Organizing books using tags.
-- Support manually add books or notes.
+- Supporting manually added books and notes.
-- Import experience to review notes.
+- Improving the import experience for reviewing notes.
 - …

 # 6. Get Klib Now

 ## Press Kit

-Welcome to introduce Klib to book lover.
-You will help them to gain more from reading.
+Please introduce Klib to any book lovers you know!
+You will help get more out of reading.

 [Download Press Kit][1]